Organizing Committee

 - Final 3 days (Week 2): A larger number of speakers giving single-session talks with an ‘introduction/mini-tutorial’ component and a ‘recent research’ component.

-- Both weeks: Discussion sessions and possible poster sessions
+- Both weeks: Discussion sessions.

 Speakers of Mini-Courses in Week 1: